 • International outreach activities in recent years include participation in delegations to Latin America, India, China and Germany to explore opportunities for new links.

 • Our International Engagement Advisory Group meets to enhance our global profile through strategic oversight of research collaborations and the implementation of international student recruitment activities.
-For more information, contact the acting Committee Chair, Professor Gary Schenk.
+For more information, contact the Committee Chair, Dr Rachel Stephenson.